Provide Work Skill Instruction

 - Completion of Introduction to Training Knowledge Questionnaire.
 This tests learners’ underpinning knowledge of training concepts.
 The questionnaire may be completed as an ‘open-book’ assessment, during or after the course.

 - Post-course assignment, including organising and conducting two training sessions in the workplace.
-These sessions must focus on training through instruction of work-skills, be on different topics and; be delivered to different individuals/groups.
+These sessions must focus on training through instruction and demonstration of work-skills, be on different topics and; be delivered to different individuals/groups.
 Trainees will also be required to obtain feedback from their learners; self-evaluate their own performance and; answer a series of questions about the processes they used to conduct their training sessions.

 Note that learners will be required to arrange for a third party to observe them delivering these sessions (or submit a video of their sessions to TSA).